anzbert/rusty_link/README.md

 # rusty_link

-rusty_link is a Rust wrapper of [abl_link](https://github.com/Ableton/link/tree/master/extensions/abl_link), which is a C 11 extension made by Ableton for their C++ codebase.
+rusty_link is a Rust wrapper of [abl_link](https://github.com/Ableton/link/tree/master/extensions/abl_link), which is a C 11 extension for Ableton Link, provided by Ableton.
-This library attempts to be unopinionated and plain in copying the functionality of abl_link, while providing Rust's safety guarantees.
+This library attempts to be mostly unopinionated and plain in copying the functionality of abl_link, while providing some of Rust's safety guarantees.

 [Ableton Link](http://ableton.github.io/link) is a technology that synchronizes musical beat, tempo, phase, and start/stop commands across multiple applications running